Guided Tour of the Museum

 We offer regular guided tours during normal opening times, and these are included in the entrance fee for any visitor.
-Our friendly and knowledgeable guides will bring to life the incredible Strutt’s North Mill and help you to explore and experience the unique stories of our wonderful museum.
 The Museum tour includes a look around the main museum space, access to our recently revamped temporary exhibition space, a walk through the North Mill basement space and a look into the wheel pit.
 Tours of the museum last about one hour.
 Alternatively visitors can explore the museum at their own pace.

 Tours for larger groups (of eight or more) are available at any time, including evenings, but booking is required to ensure a guide is provided, and there may be an additional cost to tours outside of our normal opening hours.
 Refreshments are also available upon request, with a tea/coffee and biscuits costing an additional £1 per person, but again this needs to be arranged in advance of the visit.
 Coach parties are very welcome and free parking is available for coaches.